Patience is Required to Successfully Implement a Strategic Plan!

 After I created a Strategic Plan for the weakest of 5 divisions at Electro-Voice, a $60M audio manufacturer, President Bob Pabst attended the 1st follow-up meeting.
 Anyone not meeting the timetables received his wrath.
 Although rarely attending weekly follow-up meetings, he had set the tone – no schedule variation would be tolerated!
 Result?
 It achieved the highest growth over the next 3 years, even allowing purchase of its main competitor, while the only division with a Plan.

 The cake?
-It is 4 layers; each covered with raspberry jam, and filled with chocolate mousse with fresh raspberries.
+It’s 4 layers; each covered with raspberry jam, and filled with chocolate mousse with fresh raspberries.
 Next it’s topped with 3 types of chocolate frosting including a gnache and chocolate butter-cream frosting.
 Finally, it’s topped with fresh whole raspberries.
 The flavor is incredible!
 Ladies marvel and men say . . .
 “It’s a heart attack on a plate!”
 The result from your plan should be just as amazing.